Skip to content

 TOML configuration file

 The KMS server can be configured using a TOML file.
-When a configuration file is provided, the command line arguments are ignored.
+When a configuration file is provided, the command line arguments are ignored (except --help / --version).

-3. Finally, if none of the above is found, the KMS server will use the command line arguments
+4. If none of the above files is found, the server falls back to parsing the command line arguments and environment variables.

 The file should be a TOML file with the following structure: